Ancient Music The Realization

 Throughout ancient times music was given credit with possessing great powers, especially during biblical days.
 People were not only emotional about music in those days, they were quite superstitious.
 Little did they know how their suspicions could become a reality.

 It was the Greeks who first studied and experimented with the science of sound to any depths around the year 500 BC.
 They separated tones, invented scales, gave us new stringed instruments and a simple but crude form of musical notation called neumes.
 Still, much is left to the imagination as to the actual sounds and musical styles of the ancient performers and their instruments.
 We have no records of written song or recordings to go by so we can hardly imagine the sounds of the day or how the people created their musical moods.
 Most likely it was quite unorganized and primitive sounding.
 Musical education was nonexistent since there was no knowledge other than individual experience.

 Ancient times could only have been a period of experimentation pertaining to music or any personal playing style.
 What few instruments existed were crude and intonation was nonexistent.
 Early on, it was just noise likely repeated over and over while others danced around.
 As the ancient times progressed however, some musical organization began to take shape, some tunes too began to find a little tunefulness to them as a few new musical instruments were invented and performers began to find different notes on their instruments learning a slight of harmony or rhythm.
-Undoubtedly they found that others enjoyed music and somehow began to become performers of a sort.
-It was the infancy of musical discovery soon to grow into entertainment for others.
+Undoubtedly they found that others enjoyed music and vaguely began to become performers.
+It was the infancy of musical discovery soon to grow into entertainment.